geotrev/undernet/undernet.wiki/introduction.md

 Thanks for using Undernet!
 Hit the ground running in your next project with this fully modular, highly configurable front-end framework.

-Undernet is also extremely light, carrying no external dependencies apart from needing a `scss` compiler (if you aren't using the vanilla `css`).
+Undernet is also extremely light, carrying no external dependencies apart from needing a SCSS compiler (if you aren't using the vanilla CSS).

-## Get going fast!
+## Get Started

-Head over to the [download page](/docs/overview/download) to get Undernet's assets.

-To use Undernet's CSS and JavaScript the quickest, link the bundled js and minified css directly in your template like so:
+The quickest way to use Undernet is to link the bundled js and minified css directly in your template like so:

 ```html
 <!DOCTYPE html>